Recently Southern California Swimming outlawed tech suits for young age group swimmers. Will more teams and organizations follow suit?

 In November of 2016 one of the more powerful swimming organizations within USA Swimming—Southern California Swimming—released a policy where young age group swimmers would not be allowed to compete in SoCal Swimming sanctioned competitions while wearing a tech suit.

-The policy was directed towards swimmers between the ages of 5-10 years old, who would not be permitted to wear tech suits such as the Speedo FastSkin LZR, Arena Carbon, TYR Avictor, FINIS Vapor, etc. Other age groups are also not allowed at age group invitationals and dual/tri/intrasquad meets.
+The policy was directed towards swimmers between the ages of 5-10 years old, who would not be permitted to wear the more expensive tech suits on the market.
+Other age groups are also not allowed at age group invitationals and dual/tri/intrasquad meets.

 The rule, taking effect on January 1, 2017, is in response to concerns from parents and coaches that the suits were detracting from the overall experience.